Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/smart-ehr-launch-Inferno-Setup.md

      Example:```https://inferno.healthit.gov/suites/custom/smart/launch```
 - **FHIR Service URL**: Enter your smart app URL.
 Example: ```https://<APIM URL>/smart```

 After you enter all these information, you notice that the **Launch context** is updated.
-When you're using the FHIR service or Azure API for FHIR, the launch context is simply a JSON document that contains information about patient, practitioner, and more.
+When you're using the FHIR Server, the launch context is simply a JSON document that contains information about patient, practitioner, and more.
 This launch context is base64 encoded and passed to the SMART on FHIR app as the launch query parameter.

 **Example:**
 ```https://inferno.healthit.gov/suites/custom/smart/launch?launch=eyJwYXRpZW50IjoiUGF0aWVudEEifQ%3D%3D&iss=https%3A%2F%2Fyour-fhir-service.azure-api.net%2Fsmart```